sefffal/PlanetOrbits.jl/docs/src/image-warping.md

 # Image Warping

+!!! warning
+    This functionality is currently not working and could use some attention in the form of pull request.

 If you have an image of a system, you can warp the image as if each pixel were a test particle following Kepler's laws.
 This is an easy way to see what a disk or a system of planets would look like at a time other than when it was captured.